lancedb/lancedb/docs/src/embeddings/embedding_functions.md

     def image(self):
         return Image.open(self.image_uri)
 ```

-Now, you can covert your search results to pydantic model and use this property.
+Now, you can covert your search results to PyDantic model and use its property.

 ```python
 rs = table.search(query_image).limit(3).to_pydantic(Pets)